Deals Counterparts

 Stage

-Sibanye-Stillwater received court approval to develop a 50 MW solar facility for its gold mine in South Africa.
+Sibanye-Stillwater secured court approval for a 50 MW solar PV facility, a critical step towards energy independence for its South African gold operations.
+This self-generation project addresses South Africa.

 Get daily solar deal alerts — free, no spam.